ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 - Provision one server for the database
 - Install and configure MySQL
 - Create a file storage for database backups
-- Provision two servers for the PHP front-end
+- Provision two servers for the PHP application
-- Create a file storage to share application files between the front-end servers
+- Create a file storage to share files between the application servers
+- Install and configure the PHP application on the application servers
 - Provision one load balancer server in front of the application servers

 ## Products